k21971/EvilHack/doc/evilhack-changelog.md

   peaceful monster and was transformed by a mind flayer larva
 - Fix: 'impossible placing steed onto map, mstate:x, on Dlvl:x' when causing steed to lose tameness via blinding
+- Fix: crash when leaving level after a monsters worn light source was destroyed